stavoltafunzia/Maverick/README.md

 - **Which operating system is supported?**

 Maverick is written entirely in plain C++ and no OS specific api is used: thus it can be used in any OS provided you have a C++ compiler.
 However, I'v tested and used Maverick only in unix systems (not in Windows).
 In theory you can compile Maverick also in Windows, however you cannot use the makefile included.
-It is not my intention to support Windows since I personally do not want to waste time and moneys using such (pseudo-quasi) operating system.
-If you are using Windows, I suggest to install a virtual machine with Linux; performance shouldn't be affected remarkably.
+It is not my intention to support Windows since I personally do not want to waste time using such (quasi-pseudo) operating system.
+If you are using Windows, you can install a virtual machine with Linux; performance shouldn't be affected remarkably.
 Ps: if you would like to contribute to the project adding Windows support, please contact me.

 - **How should I write Jacobians and Hessians?**